Robert Crumbach

-Robert Crumbach (born 3 November 1962) is a German politician.
+Robert Crumbach (born 3 November 1962) is a German politician (SPD, previously BSW).
 He has been Deputy Minister-President and Minister of Finance and Europe of the State of Brandenburg in the fourth Woidke cabinet since 2024.
-In addition, he has been State Chairman of the BSW Brandenburg since 2024 and was parliamentary group leader of the BSW parliamentary group in the Landtag of Brandenburg from September to December 2024.
+In addition, he was State Chairman of the BSW Brandenburg from 2024 to 2026 and was parliamentary group leader of the BSW parliamentary group in the Landtag of Brandenburg from September to December 2024.
+Since March 2026 Crumbach is minister of traffic in Brandenburg.

 Life and career

 Robert Crumbach was born in the Dutch town of Heerlen near Aachen and grew up in Rhineland-Palatinate.
 He studied law from 1982 to 1988 at the Johannes Gutenberg University Mainz and the University of Trier.
 From 1988 to 1991 he was a legal trainee.
 From 1 October 1991, he worked as a labor judge, initially at the Federal Labour Court of Frankfurt (Oder), and since 1998 at the Labour Court of Potsdam.
 With the closure of the Labor Court, he was transferred to the Labour Court of Brandenburg an der Havel on 1 January 2023.
 He worked as a head of department in the Brandenburg Ministry of Labor, Social Affairs, Health, Family and Women and as an employee of the SPD parliamentary group in Potsdam.

 Crumbach lives in Potsdam and was married to the social scientist and SPD politician Christine Färber (1964–2018); the couple had two children.